 Cole rotated the chair on its axis, lowered himself into it, and rotated it back to face the table.
 Peterson waited politely until Cole was seated, then he sat down himself.

-Cole reached forward and picked up a coaster.
-He turned it idly in his hands.
+Cole reached forward and picked up a coaster, and turned it idly in his hands.
 It was light grey in color and bore a logo in darker grey.
-He had first noticed this logo on the Proconnesus web site several weeks earlier: a large circle surrounding a small square with one side missing.
+A large circle surrounding a small square with one side missing.
 He spun the coaster around in his fingers.
 Was it a square letter C?
 He spun it again.
 A square letter U?
-He glanced at Peterson, who was smiling distantly.

 Proconnesus